Learning with Delayed Payoffs in Population Games using Kullback-Leibler Divergence Regularization: Literature Review

-Regularization in designing agent decision-making models has also been explored in multi-agent games.
+Regularization in designing agent decision-making models has been explored in multi-agent games.
 References \cite{10.1137/S0363012903437976, Mertikopoulos2016, MERTIKOPOULOS2018315, 10.2307/24540967, 9022871, 9781277} adopt regularization to design reinforcement learning models and discuss convergence to the Nash equilibrium in finite games. \cite{10.1137/S0363012903437976} presents an earlier work of so-called exponentially discounted reinforcement learning -- later further developed in \cite{10.2307/24540967, 9022871} -- and discusses how the regularization improves the convergence of the learning dynamics.

-The authors of \cite{Mertikopoulos2016} provide extensive discussions on reinforcement learning models in finite games including the exponentially discounted reinforcement learning model.
-They rigorously explain convergence properties of regularization-based reinforcement learning models, and also investigate a wide range of control costs to specify the regularization.

-\cite{MERTIKOPOULOS2018315} explores the use of regularization in population game settings and proposes \textit{Riemannian game dynamics}, where the regularization is defined by a Riemannian metric such as the Euclidean norm.
-The authors explain how the Riemannian game dynamics generalize some existing models, such as the replicator dynamics and projection dynamics, and present stability results for their model.
+The authors of \cite{Mertikopoulos2016} provide extensive discussions on reinforcement learning models in finite games including the exponentially discounted reinforcement learning model. \cite{MERTIKOPOULOS2018315} explores the use of regularization in population game settings and proposes \textit{Riemannian game dynamics}, where the regularization is defined by a Riemannian metric such as the Euclidean norm.
 More recent works \cite{9022871, 9781277, 9029756} explain the benefit of the regularization using passivity theory, rigorously showing that the regularization in agent decision-making models enhances the models' passivity measure.
-When such decision-making models are interconnected with PDMs, the excess of passivity in the former compensates a shortage of passivity in the latter.
-Consequently, the feedback interconnection results in the convergence of the social state to an equilibrium state.

 Unlike existing studies on the effect of time delays in population games, which focus on identifying technical conditions under which oscillation of state trajectories emerges, we propose a new model that guarantees the convergence of the social state to the Nash equilibrium in a class of contractive population games that are subject to time delays.
-Although the idea of the regularization and passivity-based analysis have been reported in the multi-agent games literature, all previous results only establish the convergence to the ``perturbed'' Nash equilibrium.
-This paper substantially extends our earlier work \cite{9483414} by generalizing convergence results for the new model to multi-population scenarios and to a more general class of PDMs such as the smoothing PDM.
+Although the idea of regularization and passivity-based analysis have been reported in the multi-agent games literature, all previous results only establish the convergence to the ``perturbed'' Nash equilibrium.